binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    How is your data encrypted in transit (as discussed in the Management of Application Secrets subsections of the Web Applications chapter)?
 In reality, you have no idea what paths it will take once in your CSPs possession, and could very well be intercepted without your knowledge.

-   * You have little to no control over the network path that the data you provide will travel on.
+   * You have little to no control over the network path that the data you provide will travel on
-   * There are more parties involved in your CSPs infrastructure than on your own network.
+   * There are more parties involved in your CSPs infrastructure than on your own network

 4. Do you provide access to logs, if so, what sort of access, and to what sort of logs?

    Hopefully you will have easy access to any and all logs, just as you would if it was your own network.
-That includes hosts, routing, firewall, and any other service logs.
+That includes hosts, routing, firewall, and any other service logs

 5. What is your process around terminating my contract with you and/or moving to another CSP?

-   No CSP is going to last forever, termination or migration is inevitable, it is just a matter of when.
+   No CSP is going to last forever, termination or migration is inevitable, it is just a matter of when

 6. Where do your servers, processes and data reside physically?

    As we discuss a little later in the Cloud Services Provider vs In-house subsection of Countermeasures, your data is governed by different people and jurisdictions depending on where it physically resides.
-CSPs have data centres in different countries and jurisdictions, each having different data security laws.
+CSPs have data centres in different countries and jurisdictions, each having different data security laws

 7. Who can view the data I store in the Cloud?